Impact of Connection Admission Process on the Direct Retry Load Balancing Algorithm in Cellular Network

-Load balancing is popular among the academic community and has been explored for many years as described, for example, in earlier works such as~\cite{eklundh_ieeetc_1986,everitt_jsac_1989}, as well as more recently in~\cite{tonguz_ieeetmc_2008,wu_ieeemwc_2004, song_ieeenet_2007,yanmaz_jsac_2004}, and many other papers.
-For simplicity, in the previous treatment of load balancing, it has been assumed that the connection admission process can be neglected.
-In cellular networks, however, each new connection needs to first send a request to the serving base station (BS) through some predefined control channel.
+Load balancing has been explored for many years as described, for example, in earlier works such as~\cite{eklundh_ieeetc_1986,everitt_jsac_1989}.
+More recent works such as ~\cite{tonguz_ieeetmc_2008,wu_ieeemwc_2004, song_ieeenet_2007,yanmaz_jsac_2004} have also examined the impacts of various load balancing schemes.

+For simplicity, the previous studies of load balancing have assumed that the connection admission process can be neglected because non-finite user populations are considered with a particular arrival rate of the number connections.
+In cellular networks, however, finite user population exists where each new connection needs to first send a request to the serving base station (BS) through some predefined control channel.
 In 3GPP standards, this control channel is the Physical Random Access Channel~\cite[Sec.
 2.4.4.4]{laiho_book},~\cite[Sec.
 II]{cooper_tvt_2002}.
 The success of a connection request by a user is dependent on multiple factors including the number of requesting users; the pairwise channel quality between the user and the serving base station (measured, for example, in BER or outage probability); and the actual control channel access technique itself~\cite{yang_ieeetwc_2008,lin_vtc_2000,he_electrlett_2007}.
-Until now the impact of random access overhead on load balancing performance is not well understood.
-More specifically, the quantitative relationship between the random access phase length and the user blocking probability in a load balancing-enabled cellular system is unknown.